 Service of the First Born

-The Committee on Religious Living of Temple Emanu-El is sponsoring a Second Night Seder, led by the clergy.
-The seder meal is catered by Deli King (Signature Creations) of Linden.
-The meal will be kosher, consisting of a traditional seder plate, boneless breast of chicken, four side dishes, fresh fruit salad and a dessert tray.
-Children will feast on chicken fingers and fries.
-There will be a seder plate on each table, with accompaniments, as well as a bottle of red wine, soda, tea, coffee, and a box of matzah.
+The seder meal is catered by The Ultimate Caterer of Marlboro, NJ.
+The meal will consist of a traditional seder plate, boneless breast of chicken, 4 side dishes, fresh fruit salad and a dessert tray.
+In addition, children will feast on chicken fingers and fries.
+There will be a Seder plate on each table, with accompaniments, as well as a bottle of red wine, soda, tea, coffee, and a box of matzah.

 The cost for members is $60 per person and $30 for children 12 and under.
 In order to serve the community, Temple Emanu-El is offering this Seder to non-members at a cost of $70 per person and $40 for children 12 and under.
 Financial assistance is available through a confidential call to one of the rabbis or Brian Chartock.

 Please make sure you mail a check back to the Temple.